MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deployment-roadmap.md

 For more information, see [Preparing users and groups for Azure Information Protection](prepare.md).

+Next, decide which client you're going to use: The Azure Information Protection client (classic) or the Azure Information Protection unified labeling client.
+For more information, see [Choose which Azure Information Protection client to use](./rms-client/use-client.md#choose-which-azure-information-protection-client-to-use).

 ### Step 3: Configure and deploy classification and labeling

 > [!TIP]